 A total of £2.75 million is available for eligible events planned to take place before the end of 2021.
-This is an open fund without a fixed application deadline.
-It is anticipated that up to £1.5m in funding may be awarded for applications received up to 31 December 2020, and that the remainder will be retained to support applications received between 1 January and 31 March 2021.
+This is an open fund without a fixed application deadline and remains open to eligible applicants.
 The fund is designed to support innovation by organisers in planning events, and applicants are encouraged to seek viable solutions, pilot new ideas and share best practice in their event plans.

 This fund replaces EventScotland’s National and Beacon funding programmes on an interim basis.
 It has also integrated Scotland’s Winter Festivals and the Scottish Clans and Historical Figures Event Funds.
 The International Events Programme remains open for applicants who are organising events which promote Scotland on the world-stage and achieve media coverage across the UK and internationally.